assaf/node-replay/README.md

     [codehappy] http://iheartquotes.com/fortune/show/38021

-All responses are stored as text files using the simplest format ever, so you can edit them in Vim, or any of the many other non-Vim text editors in existence:
+All responses are stored as text files using the simplest format ever, so you can edit them in Vim, or any of the many non-Vim text editors in existence:

-- First come the request path (including query string).
+- First comes the request path (including query string)
-- Next headers sent as part of the request (e.g. `Accept`, `Authorization`)
+- Followed by any headers sent as part of the request (like `Accept` and `Authorization`)
 - Then an empty line
 - Next the response status code and (optional) HTTP version number
 - Followed by any headers sent as part of the response
 - Then another empty line
-- The rest is the response body
+- And the rest taken by the response body

 ## Settings

 We've got them.
+Just enough to make you happy and not enough to take all day to explain.

-The first and most obvious is the mode you run *node-reply* in, which can be one of:
+The first and most obvious is the mode you run **node-reply** in:

-**bloody** -- Allows outbound HTTP requests and doesn't replay anything.
-Use this if you want to remember what life was before you started using `node-replay`.
+**bloody** -- All requests go out, none get replayed.
+Use this if you want to remember what life was before you started using **node-replay**.
 Also, to test your code against changes to 3rd party API, because these do happen.
-All too often.
+Too often.

-**cheat** -- Allows outbound HTTP requests, but replays recorded responses.
-This is mighty convenient when you're working on new tests or code changes that make new, unrecorded HTTP requests, but you've not quite settled on the code and you don't want to record any responses yet.
+**cheat** -- Replays recorded responses, and allow HTTP outbound requests.
+This is mighty convenient when you're writing new tests or changing code to make new, un-recorded HTTP requests, but you haven't quite settled on which requets to make, so you don't want any responses recorded quite yet.

 **record** -- Replays recorded responses, or captures responses for future replay.
-Use this whenever you're working on a test or code change that makes a new HTTP request, to capture and record that request.
+Use this whenever you're writing new tests or code that makes new HTTP requests.

-**replay** -- Does not allow outbound HTTP requests, replays recorded responses.
-This is the default mode.
-That's another way of saying, "you'll be using this mode most often".
+**replay** -- Replays recorded responses, does not allow outbound requests.
+This is the default node.
+That's another way of saying, "you'll be running in this mode most of the time".

-Of course, *node-reply* needs to store all those captured responses somewhere, and by default it will put them in the directory `fixtures`.
-You'll probably want to find a more suitable home that matches the directory structure of your application.
+Of course, **node-reply** needs to store all those captured responses somewhere, and by default it will put them in the directory `fixtures`.
+Bet you have an idea for a better directory name.
+Easy to change.

 Like this:

     var replay = require("replay");
     replay.fixtures = __dirname + "/fixtures/replay"

 If you're running into trouble, try turning debugging mode on.
 It helps.
 Sometimes.